RoyBerube/Lagrange/_posts/2017-11-20-Sensor Monitor with a Raspberry Pi.md

 # Any printed output is seen as a message payload.
 Simple.
 print(ss)
 ```
 There was only one issue.
 After a reboot it would send a false positive.
 That is the reason for the 50 millisecond delay *time.sleep(.05)* between setting up the GPIO pins and reading them.
-The pin needs time to achieve its new state.
+The GPIO pins can be set to either send or receive a signal.
+After setting it to receive a signal, the pin needs time to achieve its new state.
 It only matters the first time the script is run after a reboot, but since the delay is insignificant it can be left in without detriment.

 I am currently running the Pi headless (no monitor, keyboard or mouse) over my network. *Node Red* can be programmed with a browser over the network, so the graphical interface is easy to access.
 Here is what it looks like: